 There are also Food & Wine Festival-inspired menu items at the restaurants around Disney California Adventure.
 I tried the Dungeness Crab Corn Chowder in a Boudin sourdough boule, and it was phenomenal.
 Lump crap meat in a rich soup plus filling (fresh!) bread for only about $10 after my AP discount.

-The opening of that video probably says about everything you need to know about the Disney California Adventure Food & Wine Festival.
-Prices are high, portions are small, but the food is good.
+Basically, the takeaway here is that at Disney California Adventure’s Food & Wine Festival, prices are high and portions are small, but the food is good.
 After some hiccups opening the booths, things went smooth operationally, and it was easy to hit the booths while wandering the park, but I wouldn’t call this a fun “experience” like could be said of Epcot’s Food & Wine Festival.
 That definitely has a great experiential element, likely in part because you’re wandering the countries of the world while grazing the booths.

 For us, that’s what makes the high prices there palatable.
 Yeah, you know you’re paying too much, but it can be such an enjoyable event that you don’t mind too much.
 By contrast, I don’t think the DCA Festival has that going for it, at least not to the same degree.
 It’s a change of pace and something different to do, but not a reason to visit the park in itself.
 It’s a nice diversion if you’re already in the park, but if you can’t make it, you’re not missing much.